-The Group is highly leveraged though financing at the project level, for the continuation of Atrush project, and at the corporate level due to the \$150 million of senior secured bonds which were issued in November 2013.
+The Company is highly leveraged though financing at the project level, for the continuation of Atrush project due to the \$150 million of senior secured bonds which were issued in November 2013.
 However, the Company is not exposed to interest rate risks associated with the bonds as the interest rate is fixed.